Inga355/NPC_TraderAI_FlaskServer/README.md

 ### `GET /api/inventory/<entity_id>`

-* Returns inventory of specified player or NPC
+* Returns inventory of specified player or NPC (use "2" for testing)

 ---